Daniel and The End Times

 The everlasting kingdom, the everlasting righteousness, the temple not made with hands is in Christ Jesus!

 So, when they point to the events happening today in Syria, Israel, Iran, and the Middle East they are watching a scenario actively engineered by the Zionists and Jesuits out of their own desire for power and control over all the nations on earth.
-As snake-oil salesmen, they then manufacture a false belief that these prophesies have yet to be fulfilled to sell to unsuspecting Christians.
+As snake-oil salesmen, they then manufacture a false belief that these prophecies have yet to be fulfilled to sell to unsuspecting Christians.

 They are trying to force God’s hand, and are committing murder and violence and genocide upon thousands of people, all to get their own way.
 All because of false pride, false ideology, and false religion, and very much like a spoiled two-year old child.

-There is much more scripture to consider regarding these prophesies in the previous posts at the right margin, especially those of It’s Not The End of The World, Parts I- X; The Seventy Weeks of Dan.
+There is much more scripture to consider regarding these prophecies in the previous posts at the right margin, especially those of It’s Not The End of The World, Parts I- X; The Seventy Weeks of Dan.
 9; The Beast of Revelation, The Whore of Babylon, The Signs of Revelation, Parts I – VIII.

 Sources: Young’s Literal Translation (YLT), KJV and NKJV.
 All bold emphasis is mine.